dipyamanbiswas07/air-quality-monitor/README.md

 I have used a standard vue boilerplate with vuetify as the UI library and chartjs for charting.

 I have used netlify to host the application.

+###Usage

+The homepage shows the AQI of the cities realtime,

+We can deepdive into a single city by clicking the row.

+The deepdive has historical data with a table view and a chart view as well.